Matt Cain: 2006

 Late in the season, Cain increased his chances for Rookie of the Year consideration with a run of remarkable pitching.
-From August 17 to September 14 Cain recorded a 5–0 record with an ERA of 0.21.
+On August 6 at AT&T Park, in a 6–2 win over the Colorado Rockies, Cain struck out a season-high and a then career-high 12 batters.
+Cain also knocked in his first career major league run batted in.
+In the bottom of the sixth inning, Cain hit a line drive RBI single on the first pitch he saw off of starting pitcher Aaron Cook to center field, scoring first baseman Mark Sweeney, moving third baseman Pedro Feliz to third base and catcher Eliézer Alfonzo to second base, making the score 5–2.
+From August 17 to September 14, Cain recorded a 5–0 record with an ERA of 0.21.
 During this streak, he allowed just one earned run in 42 innings—and did not allow an earned run in 30 2/3 innings.
 He led all National League (NL) rookie pitchers with 13 wins, 179 strikeouts, and 190 2/3 innings pitched in 2006.
 His 2006 record was 13–12, with a 4.15 ERA.
-Cain finished in a fifth-place tie with Andre Ethier in the NL Rookie of the Year voting.
+Cain finished in a fifth-place tie with Los Angeles Dodgers rookie outfielder Andre Ethier in the NL Rookie of the Year Award voting.